Characterisation of silicon photomultipliers in a dilution refrigerator down to 9.4 mK towards a cryogenic cosmic-ray muon veto system: Towards a cryogenic cosmic-ray muon veto system

-The main motivation for testing the NUV-HD-cryo SiPM technology in an an ultra-low temperature environment is to determine whether it is feasible for SiPMs to be deployed as photon sensors for the cryogenic cosmic ray muon veto system currently being designed for the QUEST-DMC experiment.
+The main motivation for testing the NUV-HD-cryo SiPM technology in an ultra-low temperature environment is to determine whether it is feasible for SiPMs to be deployed as photon sensors for the cryogenic cosmic-ray muon veto system currently being designed for the QUEST-DMC experiment.
 As outlined in Section~\ref{sec:Introduction}, the concept design makes use of a scintillator volume surrounding the bolometer box holding the superfluid $^{3}$He target, coupled to a SiPM.
-High energy cosmic ray muons are minimum ionising particles which deposit approximately 2 MeV/g/cm$^{2}$ of energy in materials they traverse.
-If a cosmic ray muon passes through QUEST-DMC, it will also deposit a fraction of its energy into the scintillator surrounding the experiment, thus producing a flux of scintillation photons.
-These can be used as a veto signal, to remove any fiducial volume events from the dark matter search that occur in coincidence with a scintillator signal consistent with a cosmic ray muon.
+High energy cosmic-ray muons are minimum ionising particles which deposit approximately 2 MeV/g/cm$^{2}$ of energy in materials they traverse.
+If a cosmic-ray muon passes through QUEST-DMC, it will also deposit a fraction of its energy into the scintillator surrounding the experiment, producing a flux of scintillation photons.
+These can be used as a veto signal, to remove any fiducial volume events from the dark matter search that occur in coincidence with a scintillator signal consistent with a cosmic-ray muon.
 If the SiPM is directly coupled to the scintillator (i.e., without using fibres to optically couple the physically separated scintillator and SiPM), it will need to be capable of operating at the same temperature as the scintillator, which is thermally coupled to a thermal radiation shield at a temperature of $\mathcal{O}$(10s mK).